eightsmile/cfa/FixedIncome.md

     ​	, the log term ensure the rate cannot be negative.

+    , where $\theta_t$ is time dependent to calibrate the market data, allow for time-varying parameter.
+Arbitrage-Free model is more accurate.

 ### Embedded Option Bond Valuation

 Volatility increase the value of options and so embedded option bond, but do not affect the value of straight bond.

+Option-free bond (包括MBS)不会收到 implied volatility影响，那

 #### OAS